On

 since it is made of plastic as opposed to the metal ones that I grew up with in

-the 1960?s/early 1970?s.
+1970?s.
 Those prehistoric slides were fun until

 your skin contacted the metal surface and you got to experience what it?s like